No visit to

 Turks a year later.
 For those eager to climb the

-999 steps the view is worth it.
+999 steps the view is worth it but I recommend driving to the entrance.
 Nafplio is a town

 of waterfront restaurants, outdoor movie theatres,